 Alternatives for Child Plan

-Mutual Fund as a Child plan
+2.Mutual fund as a child plan

 You could also invest in funds with the right balance between debt and equity that promise better capital growth than child plans.
-It is also possible to go in for a systematic investment plan that offers the opportunities of taking advantages of price differences and gaining in the long run.
+It is also possible to go in for a systematic investment plan that offers the opportunity of taking advantage of price differences and gain in the long run.

 It is also possible to avail of tax benefits as such funds are taxed only on maturity and a major child’s income would be taxed separately.
-I am sure you would agree that this would help you to save unnecessary expenses and cuts in investing in child plans.
+I am sure you would agree that this would help you to save unnecessary expenses and cut in investing child plans.

 PPF and Child Plan